go-vela/community/proposals/2021/08-25_repo-structure.md

 After a release is completed for the first group, you must update the code dependencies for the second group before proceeding.

-This pattern repeats itself, for each group, until you get to the last group which has dependencies on most, if not all, of the preceding groups.
+This pattern repeats, for each group, until you get to the last group which has dependencies on most of the preceding groups.

 With this structure, we simply have to create more releases (one per repo) than we would if we were to condense the repos.

-It also adds more complexity when releasing because you have to remember the order to release in as well as ensure each repo has the latest dependencies.
+It also adds more complexity when releasing because you have to remember the order as well as ensure each repo has the latest dependencies.

 3. Are there any other workarounds, and if so, what are the drawbacks?